Growing rhubarb is so easy, everyone should have a plant or two! And when the rhubarb plants emerge, it’s a sure sign of spring!

 Ongoing Care For Growing Rhubarb

 Harvest rhubarb by grasping a stalk and twisting sideways to remove the entire stalk.
-Don’t use a knife to cut rhubarb thereby leaving parts of the stalk still attached to the crown.
-This may encourage rot, and rot is one of the few serious diseases afflicting rhubarb.
+Don’t use a knife to cut rhubarb.
+That leaves a part of the stalk still attached to the crown and may encourage rot.
+Rot is one of the few serious diseases afflicting rhubarb.

 Try this easy recipe for a delicious rhubarb crisp: Best Easy Rhubarb Crisp